Car Collector International

 2014–2015 rectification programme — cars delivered after and cars delivered before

-Following fire incidents during a 2014 UK television shakedown and a 2015 Copenhagen press event, Zenvo addressed the underlying engine-bay and thermal-management causes and continued delivering final-specification cars — most notably the ST1 50S final edition in 2016.
+Following fire incidents during a 2014 UK television shakedown and a 2015 Copenhagen track event, Zenvo addressed the underlying engine-bay and thermal-management causes and continued delivering final-specification cars — most notably the ST1 50S final edition in 2016.
 On any pre-2014 chassis, verify that the post-2014 rectification programme was applied at the factory and documented in the build record; on any post-2014 chassis, the definitive-specification thermal-management and engine-bay layout should be present as delivered.
 Post-rectification specification is the reference; a pre-2014 chassis without a documented Zenvo-mediated rectification programme in the file is a specific PPI item.

 Transmission — early manual, later automated manual